Stop Fighting Fees: Three Cash-Flow Levers Every Utility Leader Can Pull

 • DSO Impact: Increasing digital adoption (e-bills, autopay) is the fastest way to reduce DSO, freeing up working capital for essential utility operations.

 1. Who Pays the Fees?
-(The Affordability Lever)
+(The Affordability & Compliance Lever)

 • Service-Fee Model: Pushes costs to the smaller group of customers using cards.
-Keeps headline rates lower.
+Keeps base rates lower.

-• Absorb Model: Spreads costs across the entire rate base through fixed and volumetric charges.
+• Absorb Model (utility pays all fees): Spreads costs across the entire rate base through fixed and volumetric charges.

 A Hybrid Model That Balances Cost and Experience